Walk Slowly.

 Our itineraries build in time to linger.
 To watch light shift through a canopy.
 To sit by a stream without checking a watch.
 The pace is the point.

-Small Groups, Deep Bonds
+Small Groups, Easy Conversation

 Place Over Peak